 And all bought at Whole Foods, of course.
 (Affectionately known as “Whole Paycheck.”)

-So it begs the question: How are we mortals — and our families — supposed to afford to eat this way?
+So it begs the question: How are we mortals — and our families — supposed to make a healthy diet affordable?

 An email from a concerned reader

 A reader wrote to me the other day asking this very question:

 I have been following you for about 1/2 a year now and have enjoyed your articles and thought provoking comments.
 My wife and I have changed even more our family dietary habits.
 Today was a real set back in taking the next step!!
 We went to Whole Foods to shop as they have a lot more of what you and the guru’s talk about keeping in our cupboards.

 I was very dismayed at the cost of the products!
 My wife and I are on single income with 4 kids.
 There is NO WAY we can stay the course with what you and all the others say is the right way to eat whole food cleanly.
 The cost is out of this world.
 While we will be able to sustain our new lifestyle to some degree but not what you,Brendan Brazier, and Rich Roll subscribe to.
 So I am asking you, to help people with a limited budget and a what our society would call a large family get buy with you would call requirements for a healthy lifestyle.